oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * The element `/vulnerabilities` MUST NOT exist.
 If there is any information that would reside in the element `/vulnerabilities` the CSAF document SHOULD use another profile, e.g. "Security Advisory".

 If the `/product_tree` exists, a user MUST assume that all products mentioned are affected.

+## 5.4 Profile 4: Security Advisory

+This profile SHOULD be used to provide information which are related to vulnerabilities and corresponding remediations.

+A CSAF document SHALL fulfill the following requirements to satisfy the profile "Security Advisory":

+* The following elements must exist and be valid:
+  * all elements required by the profile "Generic CSAF".
+  * `/product_tree` which lists all products referenced later on in the CSAF document regardless of their state.
+  * `/vulnerabilities[]/notes`
+    > Provides details about the vulnerability.
+  * `/vulnerabilities[]/product_status`
+    > Lists for each product its status in regard to the vulnerability.
+* The value of `/document/category` SHALL be `Security Advisory`.

 # 6 Distributing CSAF documents